yakzi/tour-guider/README.md

 3. Open downloaded project using Android Studio
 4. Run application on emulator or Android mobile connected via USB

-<strong>Important note:<strong> Server is needed to make this application work properly.
+<strong>Important note:</strong> Server is needed to make this application work properly.
 Due to abuses, 24/7 online remote server has been shut down.
 If you want to try this application by yourself, server and sample database can be found here (link soon).
-<strong>Important note #2:<strong> If You want to use PayPal in this application, You will need to enter Your PayPal client ID into file "PayPalConfig.java".
+<strong>Important note #2:</strong> If You want to use PayPal in this application, You will need to enter Your PayPal client ID into file "PayPalConfig.java".

 ## License
 GNU General Public License v3.0